Over 6,300 flights cancelled worldwide over Christmas weekend

 Delta Air Lines also cancelled more than 300 flights on Saturday, and 170 the day before, again according to Flightaware, citing both Omicron and, occasionally, adverse weather conditions.
 “The Delta teams have exhausted all options and resources” before it comes to these cancellations, the airline argued.
 More than ten Alaska Airlines flights, whose employees said they were “potentially exposed to the virus” and had to self-isolate in quarantine, have also been cancelled.

 Chinese airlines were responsible for the most cancellations: China Eastern cut around 540 flights, more than a quarter of its flight plan, while Air China cancelled 267 flights, also near a quarter of its scheduled departures.
-These cancellations disrupt the desire to resume travel this year for the holidays, after a Christmas 2020 hit hard by the pandemic.
+Many cancelled flights were connecting Xi’an, whose 13 million inhabitants are in a strict lockdown.

+At least 128 domestic flights were cancelled in Japan on Sunday due to heavy snowfall in the north and west of the country, the country’s two largest airlines said.
+ANA All Nippon Airways cancelled 79 flights and Japan Airlines had to cancel 49 flights.